 Captain Georgiou (Michelle Yeoh)

-Even though this is the first Star Trek which will not consider its Captain as the main character, there is nonetheless, a Captain character.
-On November 29, 2016 Variety confirmed Michelle Yeoh would be [laying Captain Georgiou of the starship Shenzhou.
-Notably, Georgiou does not start the show as Captain of the Discovery, leading to rampant speculation as to what will happen to this other starship.
+Even though this is the first Star Trek which will not consider its captain as the main character, there is nonetheless a captain.
+On November 29, 2016, Variety confirmed Michelle Yeoh would be [playing Captain Georgiou of the starship Shenzhou.
+Notably, Georgiou does not start the show as captain of the Discovery, leading to rampant speculation as to what will happen to this other starship.

 The science officer aboard the USS Discovery, Doug Jones’s Lt.
-Saura is going to be playing a “new breed” of alien, that has never been seen in any version of Star Trek before.
+Saru is going to be playing a “new breed” of alien that has never been seen in any version of Star Trek before.

 Lt.
 Stamets (Anthony Rapp)